 It was a hunting palace during the days of royalty.
 One of the most famed rulers of Bikaner, Maharaja Ganga Singh was fond of Gajner and would utilize every convenient opportunity to visit here.
 If you have never been to Gajner, someday you should.

 Even though Patrika Gate is being touted as the ninth gate of Jaipur as mentioned above, I find it a bit queer.
 In my opinion, it is just a marketing ploy.
-The last gate to be built by Jaipur royalty was New Gate.
+The last gate to be built by Jaipur Royalty was New Gate.
 The old city gates of Jaipur served a specific purpose- restricting movement in & out of the city as well as providing security.

 Isn’t it super that a traveler flying in and out of Jaipur can spare a few moments to visit Patrika Gate and get an architectural and cultural glimpse of Rajasthan?
 A snapshot of Rajasthan!